kool-engine/kool/README.md

 ## Usage

 If you are adventurous, you can use kool as a library in your own (multiplatform-)projects.
-It is published on maven central:
+I published a version on maven central a while ago, however that's very much outdated.
+Here is a gradle snippet in case you want to try anyway (but I would recommend to clone this project and use one of the demos as starting point):

 Gradle setup:
 ```groovy